 Distributive and procedural environmental justice

 Joan A. Casey, Misbath Daouda, Ryan S. Babadi, Vivian Do, Nina M Flores, Isa Berzansky, David J.X.
 González, Yoshira Ornelas Van Horne, and Tamarra James-Todd.
 Methods in public health environmental justice research: A scoping review from 2018–2021.
 Curr Environ Health Rep 10(312–336), 2023.
-[Article]
+[Article (open access)]

 David J.X.
 Gonzalez, Claire M. Morton, Lee Ann L. Hill, Drew R. Michanowicz, Robert J. Rossi, Seth B.C.
 Shonkoff, Joan A. Casey, and Rachel Morello-Frosch.
 Temporal trends of racial and socioeconomic disparities in population exposures to upstream oil and gas development in California.
 GeoHealth 7(3), 2023.
-[Article, Press Release]
+[Article (open access), Press Release]

 David J.X.
 Gonzalez, Anthony Nardone, Andrew V. Nguyen, Rachel Morello-Frosch, and Joan A. Casey.
 Historical redlining and the siting of oil and gas wells in the United States.
 J Expo Sci Environ Epidemiol 33(76–83), 2022.
-[Article, Press Release]
+[Article (open access), Press Release]

 Representation and inclusion in the sciences

 David J.X.
 González, Brooke S. Staley, Sarah B. Andrea, Elizabeth DeVilbiss, David S. Fink, Courtney Peña, Domonique M. Reed, Mary V. Díaz Santana, Luther-King O. Fasehun, AJ Alvero, Obafemi Babalola, Victor Puac-Polanco, Caroline A. Thompson, Cara L. Frankenfeld, Lindsay Fernández-Rhodes, David S. Lopez, and Hoda S. Abdel Magid.
 Representation and inclusion among members and affiliates of the Society for Epidemiologic Research: Findings from the 2021 Diversity and Inclusion Survey.
 AJE, 2024.
-[Article in press]
+[Article (open access), Article in Spanish]

 Yoshira Ornelas Van Horne, Laura M. Diaz, Jessica Trowbridge, Cecilia Alcala, and David J.X.
 González.
 Toward Language Justice in Environmental Health Sciences in the United States: A Case for Spanish as a Language of Science.
 EHP 131(8), 2023.
-[Article, Article in Spanish]
+[Article (open access), Article in Spanish]

 See my Google Scholar profile for my full list of publications.